Gabriel2409/officeapps-tuto/README.md

 - Possibility to calculate column based on another
 - Possibility to add form and column validation -> seems to work correctly by going to the old version when clicking on gear icon
 - Possibility to add conditional formatting, either on column only or propagate to full row
-- Possibility to add alerts
+- Possibility to add alerts to receive mails on changes